hucker/ten8t/README.md

 ## What are Rule-Ids (RUIDS)?

 Tags and phases are generic information that is only present for filtering.
-The values don't mean much to the inner workings of blick.  `RUID`s are different.
+The values don't mean much to the inner workings of `ten8t`.  `RUID`s are different.
 The purpose of a `RUID` is to tag every rule function with a unique value that is, ideally, meaningful to the user.
 For very large rule sets this becomes prohibitive and ends up looking like integers with some leading text.
 The only rule to the code is that they are unique.
 If you tag a single function with an RUID the system will expect you to put a unique ID on every function, or to set the `auto_ruid` flag